Most people go into a new diet with one of the following intentions:

 There’s no better way to actually see how bad these foods are for you than doing a detox.

 Detox simply means removing foods from your daily diet and slowly reintroducing them.

 Some people do drastic detoxes like all water fasting, but if you’re just starting out this may not be the best decision for you.

-These effects will eventually weaken, but its different for everybody.
+These effects will eventually weaken, but it is different for everybody.

-A safe way to help you liver detoxify daily is to simply add foods like cranberry juice (with no sugar added), turmeric, bananas, and beet greens to your diet.
+A safe way to help your liver detoxify daily is to simply add foods like cranberry juice (with no sugar added), turmeric, bananas, and beet greens to your daily diet.

 One of my favourite daily liver detox drinks is super simple to make and I sip on it throughout the day: 1 part cranberry juice to 4 parts filtered water.

 You have to be safe when doing any type of detox, so consult with a nutritionist or your doctor if you’re unsure.